digital-cargo/good-practice-truck-preadvice/README.md

 In this use case, four parties are involved: The trucking company, the forwarder, the GHA and the carrier.
 As the trucker usually acts as an agent for the forwarder, and the GHA as an agent for the carrier, we will focus on the roles of trucker and GHA in the following documentation.

-The terms "trucker" and "trucking company" are synonym here, as the information can be provided by the trucking company (e.g. directy from the TMS, ), or by the trucker (e.g. an app using ONE Record for exchanging data).
-This process is very general and can cover export e.g. acceptance at GHA, import pickups at GHA, incoming Road Feed Service, Forwarder´s pick up at Shipper.
+The terms "trucker" and "trucking company" are used synonymously here, as the information can be provided either by the trucking company (e.g., directly from the Transportation management system (TMS)) or by the trucker (e.g., through an app using ONE Record for data exchange).
+This process is quite general and can encompass various stages, such as export acceptance at the GHA, import pickups at the GHA, incoming Road Feed Service, and the forwarder’s pickup at the shipper.

 ### Business Process (pragmatic approach)

-To examplify the use case, the following setting was assumed:
+To exemplify the use case, the following setting was assumed:

-A Trucker/Trucking Company wants to preAdvice a truck for export acceptance at the GHA.
-In return, the trucker expects to get a ramp assignment and a QR code for each drop off for accelerated identification.
+A trucker or trucking company intends to pre-advise a truck for export acceptance at the GHA.
+In return, the trucker expects to receive a ramp assignment and a QR code for each drop-off to facilitate faster identification.

 The following business data objects are shared by the trucker: